Even though you are actively searching for a job, keep in mind many employers are also looking for passive job candidates.

 If you belong to any professional associations, put your professional information on their member databases.
 Employers often look for candidates on professional associations related to their fields.

-Now that you have put online all of your professional information, be sure to make private any personal information that you do not want employers to see.
+Now that you have put all of your professional information online, be sure to make any personal information private if you do not want employers to see it.
 This includes personal social networking accounts such as Facebook and Instagram.
 Take the time to clean up your social profiles to make sure they are professional.

 Only make your personal information accessible to people with whom you are comfortable sharing that information.